JLF FIRM ARTICLES AND NEWS

 On the other hand, insurance companies are required by law to continue paying valid claims despite the virus.
 The California Department of Insurance has recently issued a statement stating that all insurers need to continue with regular duties and processing requirements for claims per the California Insurance Code.

 The pandemic is here for the foreseeable future, but it’s still critically important to stay on top of your personal injury lawsuit if you hope to gain compensation.
-Speak to your California personal injury lawyer about your claim and before agreeing to any new settlement offers.
+Speak to your trusted personal injury lawyer about your claim and before agreeing to any new settlement offers.